momonala/image-processing-projects/README.md

 ## [Seam Carving](https://github.com/momonala/imaging_and_vision/tree/master/seam_carving)

-My first experiment with a technique that looks like magic.
-Content-Aware Image Resizing technique was invented by Avidan and Shamir from Mitsubishi Electric Research Labs in 2007.
+An experiment with a technique that looks like magic.
+Content-Aware Image Resizing - a technique invented by Avidan and Shamir from Mitsubishi Electric Research Labs in 2007.

 <a href="https://www.youtube.com/watch?v=gIVqbKQdSGs " target="_blank"><img src="/seam_carving/img.png"  alt="_" width="700" border="10" /></a>